opensyria/blockchain/docs/audits/MODULE_F3_BRANDING.md

 ## 🏁 CONCLUSION

-The Open Syria: Digital Lira blockchain has **strong cultural foundations** (bilingual, heritage-focused, community-driven) but suffers from **systematic naming inconsistencies** that will confuse users, fragment marketing efforts, and hinder mainstream adoption.
+The OpenSyria: Digital Lira blockchain has **strong cultural foundations** (bilingual, heritage-focused, community-driven) but suffers from **systematic naming inconsistencies** that will confuse users, fragment marketing efforts, and hinder mainstream adoption.

 **Key Findings:**